Infamous

 These days, major cities in China are notorious for their poor air quality.

-On any given day, thousands of people walk and ride bicycles or motorbikes while wearing facemasks to filter the air.
+On any given day, thousands walk and ride bicycles or motorbikes while wearing facemasks to filter the air.

-There are also many consumer products which are famous for all the wrong reasons.
+Many consumer products are famous for all the wrong reasons.

 Being famous can be useful in many ways, but I cannot think of anything good about being infamous.